Gaius-Augustus/BRAKER/README.md

 #### Samtools

-Samtools is not required for running BRAKER without GeneMark-ETP+ if all your files are formatted, correctly (i.e. all sequences should have short and unique fasta names).
+Samtools is not required for running BRAKER without GeneMark-ETP if all your files are formatted, correctly (i.e. all sequences should have short and unique fasta names).
 If you are not sure whether all your files are fomatted correctly, it might be helpful to have Samtools installed because BRAKER can automatically fix certain format issues by using Samtools.

 As a prerequisite for Samtools, download and install `htslib` (e.g. `git clone https://github.com/samtools/htslib.git`, follow the `htslib` documentation for installation).